pfefferle/dash-slimframework/README.md

 # dash-slimframework

-dash-slimframework is a docset for [Dash.app][] containing the latest SlimFramework documentation.
+dash-slimframework is a docset for [Dash.app][] containing the latest Slim Framework documentation.

 ![](screenshot.png)